cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ### Overview {#flp-bbcggi19-overview}

-In the proof system of {{BBCGGI19}}, validity is defined via an arithmetic circuit evaluated over the encoded measurement: If the circuit output is zero, then the measurement is deemed valid; otherwise, if the circuit output is non-zero, then the measurement is deemed invalid.
+In the proof system of {{BBCGGI19}}, validity is defined via an arithmetic circuit evaluated over the encoded measurement: if the circuit output is zero, then the measurement is deemed valid; otherwise, if the circuit output is non-zero, then the measurement is deemed invalid.
 Thus the goal of the proof system is merely to allow the verifier to evaluate the validity circuit over